corefan/xenko-docs/en/manual/graphics/materials/material-slots.md

     ![Nodes](media/select-model-skeleton-nodes.png)

     >[!Tip]
-    >To see which nodes correspond to which submesh, open the model source file in a modelling application such as Maya.
+    >To see which nodes correspond to which submesh, open the model source file in a modeling application such as Maya.

     >[!Note]
     >Make sure you don't disable nodes that are animated at runtime.